-jeannette informs you about … young alzheimer patients
+Jeannette informs you about … young alzheimer patients

-Our coaches inform young Alzheimer's patients
+Our coaches inform young Alzheimer's's patients

 This raises an essential question: are those under 60 really affected by this disease?

-In this new residence, Le Chemin, the patients are 30, 40, or 50 years old, but their memory is disintegrating and their lives are collapsing: young Alzheimer's patients, often left to their fate or to the boredom of a nursing home, can now be welcomed in the first specialized institution in Seine-et-Marne.
+In this new residence, Le Chemin, the patients are 30, 40, or 50 years old, but their memory is disintegrating and their lives are collapsing: young Alzheimer's's patients, often left to their fate or the boredom of a nursing home, can now be welcomed in the first specialized institution in Seine-et-Marne.

 The residents of Le Chemin, who are already at an advanced stage of the disease that no longer allows them to stay at home, are constantly stimulated through small group workshops.

 They try their hand at drawing, baking, or memory games.
-One might think it would be more enjoyable for them to stimulate themselves on a tablet with the Joe program or Edith, which correspond to tools they already master.
+One might think it would be more enjoyable for them to stimulate themselves on a tablet with the Joe program or Scarlett, which correspond to tools they already master.

 It is essential to engage young patients as much as possible, as the disease progresses inexorably.
 "A person who is not stimulated, who does nothing [...] loses much faster than a person who is regularly stimulated," explains neuropsychologist Anne-Laure Lesage.